 So, can you leave plants covered all day?
-You can leave plants covered all day for weeks at a time if you use a thin fabric row cover supported by hoops or stakes.
+You can leave plants covered all day if you use a thin fabric row cover supported by hoops or stakes.
 Each morning, you should remove plant covers that trap heat or block light, or your plants will overheat or suffer from a lack of light.
-During cold days in the spring, you can leave plants covered all day with a cloche (plastic cover) as long as it has a vent.
+During cold days in spring, you can leave plants covered all day with a cloche (plastic cover) if it has a vent.
 Leaving plants covered with thick blankets all day will deny them the sunlight they need to grow and can cause them to overheat.

 Of course, there are times when leaving a row cover on your plants all day may be the only way to protect them from aggressive pests or strong sunlight during the height of summer.

 In this article, we’ll look at some of the ways you can cover plants, and when you might use each method.
 We’ll also talk about when to cover and uncover plants, and what to avoid doing.

 Let’s get going – we have a lot of ground to cover.

 Depending on the type of cover you use, you might be able to leave your plants covered all day.
 Some plant covers (such as cloches and row covers) are specifically made for this purpose.

 However, there are certain covers (such as frost blankets) that should be removed during the day (in the morning) and replaced at night before a frost.
 Otherwise, they will cause plants to overheat or prevent them from getting the sunlight they need.